How to Get Rid of Shame and Guilt After Masturbating

 One of the things that will turn me off the fastest in any porn scene is seeing women being objectified.
 This is apparent in everything from the naming of scenes to the ways in which female pleasure is explored (or, often, ignored.)

 Ethical porn puts the pleasure of all participants front and center.
-In ethical porn, the women being depicted are full human beings with their own desires and erotic agency.
+Ethical porn depicts women as full human beings with their own desires and erotic agency.
 In other words, subjects of pleasure, not objects to be acted upon.
-Bellesa porn is directed and produced by women, headed up by the inimitable Jacky St. James
+Bellesa porn is directed and produced by women, headed up by the inimitable Jacky St. James.

 A Safe and Respectful Working Environment

-Making pornography is work, and performers deserve a safe working environment just as much as employees in any other industry.
+Making pornography is work, and hard work at that.
+Performers deserve a safe working environment just as much as employees in any other industry.

 This can be as simple as prioritizing their comfort on set, such as making sure they’re well fed and hydrated.
-Sexual safety is important too, whether that’s ensuring plenty of lube is used or carrying out rigorous STI (and now also Covid-19) testing.
+Sexual safety is important too, whether that’s ensuring plenty of lube is used or carrying out rigorous testing for STIs and COVID-19.
 And, of course, performers must retain the right to say no or to call “cut” on a scene for any reason.
-This goes back to consent.

 Performers should also be fairly compensated for the work they do.
 Many porn performers say they love their job, but it can also be physically and emotionally taxing at times.
 Performers are workers and deserve to be paid a fair rate.